mikecann/mikecann.co.uk/public/posts/proof-of-concept-twittbot/post.md

   - Plugin
   - Projects
   - Twitter
-title: 'Proof of Concept: TwittBot'
+title: "Proof of Concept: TwittBot"
 ---

 Well for the last few evenings I have been working on this little proof of concept.
 One of my work colleague Ade ([@6t8](https://twitter.com/6t8)) came up with the idea "someone should make a game that you can play over twitter".
 Well after abit of excitement and talk I decided to have a go at coding this idea.
 Once I had started I realised that it could be possible to do alot more with this, so I decided to make the project a little more generic and turn it into a pluggable bot for automating twitter.